lohackers/chromevideoplayer/README.md

 Building the app
 ----------------

-Running `grunt build` will build the application only once.
+Running `grunt` (with no extra parameters) will build the application only once.
 The result files (as in development mode) will be available in the `dist` directory.

+You can get the full list of Grunt tasks running `grunt --help`.

 Install the app on Chrome
 -------------------------